nishio-laboratory/tsubame_exec/README.md

 count = 1 # default 1
 ```

+## Notes

-You can have as many tables under the `sync` table.
-For each one, `rsync` is called to sync the local `from` directory to the remote `to` directory on tsubame.
+- You can have as many tables under the `sync` table as you like (as long as they have unique names).
+  - For each one, `rsync` is called to sync the local `from` directory to the remote `to` directory on tsubame.
 I typically use two sync tables, one for code and one for data.

-## Notes
+- Python dependencies specified in `exec.env.python_deps` are installed via pip, but this is subject to change.
 - use `tsubame-exec -c config.toml --tail stdout` to submit the job and then watch the output
-- define global options in `XDG_CONFIG_DIR/tsubame_exec/config.toml`. these options are merged with the config file every run. use the global file to define, for instance, connection passwords.
+- define global options in `XDG_CONFIG_DIR/tsubame_exec/config.toml`. these options are merged with the config file every run.
+Use the global file to define, for instance, connection settings or syncs that should be run for every project.